 As part of Monmouth’s Core Curriculum, a standard set of courses is required for all students to earn a Monmouth degree.

 Below, is a list and descriptions for required courses, especially those you will take in your first year as a Monmouth freshman.
 Incoming transfer students may be exempt from or will have already satisfied some or all of these requirements.

-In addition to reviewing required courses, you may be interested to read more about general education and elective course options for first-year students, as well as recommended first-semester courses by major.
+In addition to reviewing required courses, you may be interested to read more about core curriculum and elective course options for first-year students, as well as recommended first-semester courses by major.

-All first-time students at Monmouth (and transfer students who have transferred less than the equivalent of two full-time semesters of college) take Introduction to Liberal Arts during the first semester.
-This course is currently listed as INTG 101-50 on your course schedule.
+All first-time students at Monmouth (and transfer students who have transferred less than the equivalent of two full-time semesters of college) take Inquiry and Identity during the first semester.
+This course is listed as FYII 101-50 on your course schedule.

 Section “50” is simply a placeholder.
 In early August, you will be assigned a specific section and instructor who will also serve as your primary academic advisor during your first semester.

 Note: You will also receive a summer reading assignment to prepare for your first ILA class, which will be held during the first day of Fall Orientation when you arrive on campus.

 COMM 101: Fundamentals of Communication